to the BVI!

 but they can easily get delayed.

-- There are cabs (almost always vans) that act as "buses" who are
+- There always used to be cabs (almost always vans) that act as "buses"

-more oriented to the lighter shared fares.
-These cabbies often have their
+who are more oriented to the lighter, stop & go, shared fares.
+These cabbies

 - Renting a car/jeep may be the way to go if you are going to be driving

-around a lot and/or you have more than two people in your group.
+around a little and/or you have more than two people in your group.
 It's usually

 driver's license, however this is often ignored.
 It's the insurance